 You’ve spent years saving for your retirement.
 Now it’s time to enjoy the benefits of these savings.
-One option is to convert your savings to a RRIF.
+One option is to convert your savings from an RRSP to a RRIF.

 What is a RRIF?

 A RRIF is an extension of an RRSP.
 While your RRSP was used to save for your retirement, a RRIF is used to systematically draw income during your retirement.

 Once an RRSP is converted to a RRIF you can no longer make contributions and are required to make minimum annual withdrawals as set out by federal regulations.

 The funds you withdraw are taxable and this amount is added to your taxable income for that year.

 RRSPs must be converted by the end of the calendar year that you turn age 71 and payments must begin the following year.

 You can withdraw any portion as long as you meet the minimum required withdrawal amount for the year.
 Review all your sources of retirement income and assess how your RRIF payments will factor into your income needs.

 You can take a lump sum payment at the end of each year to increase your tax-deferred growth.
 Or, for ongoing income needs, take monthly or quarterly payments.

 There is nothing to stop you from taking more than the minimum.
 However, if you do, any excess will be subject to withholding tax at the source.
 This withholding tax is taken into account when calculating your taxes payable when you file your annual return.